CodeLaboratory-Patrick/Flutter_ExpenseTracker/README.md

 );
 ```
 In this example, the `copyWith()` method modifies the `accentColor` of the `myTheme` without changing the `primaryColor`.
 This allows you to reuse the original theme while making small adjustments.

-## Theming Hierarchy and Best Practices
-Theming in Flutter follows a hierarchy that allows for maximum flexibility:
-1. **Global Theme**: Set through `MaterialApp` to ensure a consistent look and feel across all widgets.
-2. **Local Overrides**: Widgets can override the global theme using `Theme.of(context)` or by directly specifying styles.
-3. **Dynamic Theming**: Combine themes using the `copyWith()` method to switch themes or adapt the app's style at runtime.

 ### Example Diagram
 Here's a diagrammatic representation of theming in Flutter: